STISIG/stisig.github.io/_posts/design/2021-01-01-agenda-setting.md

     caption: Image from a 2019 presentation at Halfway to the Future in Nottingham, UK
     caption_url: https://www.halfwaytothefuture.org/2019/
 ---
+*The following post is from the perspective of a single individual and does not directly reflect the views of the SIG as a whole.*

 As a new tenure track researcher in the information science realm, I am supposed to be pushing the bleeding edge of discovery, pushing technology further, and relentlessly seeking "progress."
 I find; however, that I am not concerned with pushing the edge insomuch as I am interested in broadening, strengthening, and better integrating technology into human cultures.
 Since my research domain is human-computer interaction specifically and emergency management (EM) generally, I am interested in how to undo, approach, or work in a domain marked not by its technical prowess, but by its ability to get things done when nothing works.
 It is a design space that many of my colleagues ignore (not usually on purpose) for a very specific reason.
 <!--more-->